alcides/GeneticEngine/Readme.md

 Genetic Engine
 ==============

-An hybrid between strongly-typed (STGP) and grammar-guided genetic programming (GGGP).
+A hybrid between strongly-typed (STGP) and grammar-guided genetic programming (GGGP).

 About Genetic Engine
 --------------------

 Genetic Engine is a framework for using Genetic Programming in different contexts.
-Genetic Engine allows the user to define the tree in terms of Classes and Inheritance, as they would in a regular programming environment, and our framework takes care of generating individuals, mutating them and crossing them over.
+Genetic Engine allows the user to define trees in terms of Classes and Inheritance, as they would in a regular programming environment.
+Our framework takes care of generating individuals, mutating them and crossing them over.
 The user also defines a fitness function that takes a tree and returns a fitness score.
 This often requires to write (or reuse) a tree interpreter, as it is custom in these types of approaches.

 The main different between STGP and GGGP is that the restrictions on what trees are valid are done via types, while in GGGP they are expressed using a grammar.
 Genetic Engine extracts the grammar from the types and their relationship, allowing to use any technique from GGGP (such as Grammatical Evolution) in STGP.